 Propagating kalanchoes is super simple.
 The easiest way to do it is from cuttings.

-Simply cut off a piece of a healthy stem just below a node.
-You’ll need about 4-inch piece of stem or so.
+Cut off a piece of a healthy stem just below a node.
+You’ll need about a 4-inch length of stem or so.

 Remove any leaves from the lower half of the cutting.